This glossary defines the key terms and concepts used throughout Nuxt Crouton documentation.

 useCollectionQuery patterns including filters and sorting, see Querying Data.See also: Querying Data

-Field type that creates a relationship between collections.
-Uses ref-target to specify the target collection.
+A field that creates a relationship between collections.
+Uses type: "string" with a refTarget property to specify the target collection.

 Example: